jamesshore/quixote/docs/descriptors.md

 Stability: 2 - Unstable
 ```

-Represents an adjusted size. `RelativeSize` is created with an `amount`.
-It may be a number or another descriptor.
+Represents an adjusted size. `RelativeSize` is created with an `amount`, which may be a number or another descriptor.

 Example: The element is 20px narrower than the menu: `element.assert({ width: menu.width.minus(20) });`